VincentHanxiaoDu/figma-mcp/README.md

 `claude mcp add -t http figma-mcp http://127.0.0.1:3000/mcp --header x-figma-token:<your-figma-token>`, or set the `FIGMA_TOKEN` in the env file and run just `claude mcp add -t http figma-mcp http://127.0.0.1:3000/mcp`.

 Now you can use the MCP in Claude Code.

+## Advanced Configurations:
+Use your account info (for now, only Azure accounts are supported) to find files automatically in the workspaces.

+### Option 1: Configure credentials with `.env`
+Set `FIGMA_EMAILS` and `FIGMA_PASS_B64` in the `.env` file.

+### Option 2: Configure credentials with headers
+Pass `x-figma-emails` and `x-figma-passwords-b64` headers for the mcp tool calls.

+### Option 3: Configure cookies with `.env`
+Set `FIGMA_COOKIES` in the `.env` file, you can either manually copy and paste the cookies after logging in to Figma or get the cookies using the tool `npx github:VincentHanxiaoDu/figma-mcp --login-figma`

+### Option 4: Configure cookies with headers
+Pass `x-figma-cookies` headers for the mcp tool calls.